MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/entity-store-data-lake.md

 10. Select a duration, and then select **Save**.
 A secret is generated in the **Value** field.
 11. Immediately copy the secret to the clipboard, because it will disappear within one or two minutes.
 You will have to provide this key to the application later.

-### Add a service principal to the Key Vault
+### Add a service principal to Key Vault

-1. In the Azure portal, open the Key Vault that you created earlier.
+1. In the Azure portal, open Key Vault that you created earlier.
 2. Select **Access policies**, and then select **Add** to create a new access policy.
 3. In the **Select principal** field, select the name of the application that you previously registered.
 4. In the **Key permissions** field, select **Get** and **List** permissions.